EHCPs, Systemic Pressure and the Cost to Families: A Trauma-Informed, Neuro-Affirming Exploration.

 Long waits for assessment and intervention intersect with rising levels of unmet need, leaving children without timely support.

-Taken together, this creates a system where an EHCP becomes one of the few guaranteed routes to meaningful support but obtaining one can be a challenging, emotionally draining pursuit for many families.
+Taken together, this creates a system where an EHCP becomes one of the few guaranteed routes to meaningful support.
+However, obtaining one can be a challenging, emotionally draining pursuit for many families.

 Lived Experience: Inside the Process

-While we waited for assessments and interventions the queues grew longer, the forms multiplied and administrative delays pushed everything further out of reach.
-Once my child finally reached a diagnostic pathway we were told that being “on a waiting list” meant they couldn’t access other support services.
-In the end and through sheer desperation we applied for an EHCP.
-Not because it was an “ambitious plan” or to try to take advantage of the system but because it was the only remaining way to try and access what had already been identified as essential support.
-When that was rejected for reasons that didn’t align with the legal framework we found ourselves preparing for tribunal while our child’s wellbeing deteriorated to the point they could no longer engage with education at all.
+While we waited for assessments and interventions, the queues grew longer, the forms multiplied, and administrative delays pushed everything further out of reach.
+Once my child finally reached a diagnostic pathway, we were told that being “on a waiting list” meant they couldn’t access other support services.
+The phrase "support services" is crucial for understanding the landscape of help available.
+In the end, through sheer desperation, we applied for an EHCP.
+Not because it was an “ambitious plan” or to try to take advantage of the system, but because it was the only remaining way to try and access what had already been identified as essential support.
+When that was rejected for reasons that didn’t align with the legal framework, we found ourselves preparing for tribunal while our child’s wellbeing deteriorated to the point they could no longer engage with education at all.

 Data and Trends: Why EHCPs Have Become Crucial

 The burden on families seeking to challenge these decisions is rising rapidly.
-In 2023–24, there were approximately 21,000 registered SEN appeals a 55% increase compared with the previous year.
-Of these appeals, 27% were against refusal to assess; 59% were about the content or provision specified in EHC plans.
-Significantly once a case reaches tribunal, families almost always succeed: recent statistics show that 98% of decisions at tribunal were found in favour of the appellant, up from 96% in prior years.
+In 2023–24, there were approximately 21,000 registered SEN appeals—a 55% increase compared with the previous year.
+Of these appeals, 27% were against refusal to assess, and 59% were about the content or provision specified in EHC plans.
+Significantly, once a case reaches tribunal, families almost always succeed: recent statistics show that 98% of decisions at tribunal were found in favour of the appellant, up from 96% in prior years.

 Early Intervention Is Missing